 Julia Pattison, Pocklington Post

-Richard’s latest full play “Good Grief” played to sell-out audiences in 2014 at the Friargate Theatre in York as part of Script Yorkshire’s Envelope Project.
+Richard’s first full play “Good Grief” played to sell-out audiences in 2014 at the Friargate Theatre in York as part of Script Yorkshire’s Envelope Project.